muppet9010/Factorio-JD-Plays/README.md

 - Radar nerfed to restrict vision.
 - Replacement graphics for other mods to make them more halloween themed: Biter Eggs & Zombie Engineer.
 - Disable crafting rocket silos.
 One will be present on the map.
+- Adds a lot of lights to effects as the map is pitch black, i.e. weapon shooting, weapon impacts, fires and building death explosions.
+- Adjusts when lights and lamps turn on times to work better with the dark map.
+- Removes most things from glowing in the dark.
+So a projectile fired across a dark screen are dark themselves now, rather than always being bright like vanilla Factorio is.
+Also means biter spit doesn't glow in the dark.